Mesoamerican creation myths: Creation

-Mayan
+Maya

 The Maya gods included Kukulkán (also known by the Kʼicheʼ name Gukumatz and the Aztec name Quetzalcoatl) and Tepeu.
 The two were referred to as the Creators, the Forefathers or the Makers.
 According to the Popol Vuh, the two gods decided to preserve their legacy by creating an Earth-bound species looking like them.
 The first attempt was man made from mud, but Tepeu and Kukulkán found that the mud crumbled.
 The two gods summoned the other gods, and together they decided to make man from wood.
 However, since these men had no soul and soon lost loyalty to the creators, the gods destroyed them by rain.
-Finally, man was constructed from maize, the Mayans staple and sacred food.
+Finally, man was constructed from maize, the Mayans' staple and sacred food.
 The deity Itzamna is credited as being the creator of the calendar along with creating writing.

 Aztecs

 The Aztec people had several versions of creation myths.
 One version of the myth includes four suns, each representing one of the four elements.
 In another version of the myth, the creator couple give birth to four sons, Red Tezcatlipoca, Black Tezcatlipoca, Quetzalcoatl, and Huitzilopotchli.
-In both versions, the suns, or sons, are attributed with the creation of the Earth and common destructions that would have been experience by the Aztec people such as great floods and volcanic eruptions.
+In both versions, the suns, or sons, are attributed with the creation of the Earth and common destructions that would have been experienced by the Aztec people such as great floods and volcanic eruptions.
 Yet another version has Quetzalcoatl and Tezcatlipoca turn into snakes and destroy a great monster, ripping it in two where one half is cast down to become the Earth and one half is cast up to create the heavens.